-Every now and then, it’s time to stop, take a close look at your marketing efforts, measure and reflect.
+Q1 is a great time to stop, take a close look at your marketing and communications efforts, measure and reflect.
 Even the most robust and savvy in-house marketing team may find it challenging to review their own marketing program.
 It’s difficult to bring objectivity to our own decisions.

 Why should I pursue a marketing audit?

 Just like your CPA or business consultant will audit your financials, a marketing audit is an independent evaluation by a qualified marketing consultant or agency.
 The goal is to understand what’s working and what’s not working.
 A comprehensive marketing audit will: